passaH2O/dorado/docs/source/userguide/index.rst

 * Plot the travel paths specified particles have taken
 * Plot the particle positions for a specified iteration or travel time

-For additional detail, either view the script itself (:download:`routines.py <../../../dorado/routines.py>`), or refer to the :ref:`apiref`.
+For additional detail, either view the script itself (:download:`routines.py <../../../dorado/routines.py>`), or refer to the API: :ref:`routines`.

 The Lower-Level API
 -------------------